- What materials do you use?

 How much do your doors and floors cost?

 That varies greatly on the size of the order, materials, and complexity.
 Generally we have a minimum order for custom doors of around $2500 to cover setup time, design, shipping and handling.
 As the number of doors per order increases the price drops due to economics of scale.
-Generally our interior door slabs start at around $800 and our exteriors at $1200 in addition to setup and base fees.
-Solid wood flooring starts is around $3.50 - 7.00 per square foot and engineered is $8 - 13.
+Generally our interior door slabs start at around $800 and our exteriors at $1400 in addition to setup and base fees.
+Solid wood flooring starts is around $4-8 per square foot and engineered is $9-15.
 Every bid is different, though, so it should be priced with all options before assuming you know the final cost.
 Make sure to bid the entire project including doors, flooring, and anything you can imagine sourcing from us.
-That will get you the best pricing.
-For example on larger flooring orders we offer free setup and free shipping which also applies to doors ordered at the same time.
+That will get you the best pricing when combining orders to save.
 Essentially the greater the quantity than the lower the price per item.
 Also please see our answer below about which products we may stock.

 These costs are out of our budget, do you have any other suggestions?